+Problems upgrading the firmware

-Firmware upgrade failure If the firmware upgrade fails, the device reloads the previous firmware.
+Firmware upgrade failure

+If the firmware upgrade fails, the device reloads the previous firmware.
 The most common reason is that the wrong firmware file has been uploaded.
 Check that the name of the firmware file corresponds to your device and try again.

-Problems setting the IP add ress The device is located on a different subnet If the IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
+Problems setting the IP address

+The device is located on a different subnet

+If the IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
 Contact your network administrator to obtain an IP address.

-The IP address is being used by another device Disconnect the Axis device from the network.
-Run the ping command (in a Command/DOS window, type ping and the IP address of the device): If you receive: Reply from <ip address="">: bytes=32; time=10 this means that the IP address may already be in use by another device on the network.
-Obtain a new IP address from the network administrator and reinstall the device.</ip> If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
+The IP address is being used by another device

+Disconnect the Axis device from the network.
+Run the ping command (in a Command/DOS window, type ping and the IP address of the device):

+- If you receive: Reply from <IP address>: bytes=32; time=10... this means that the IP address may already be in use by another device on the network.
+Obtain a new IP address from the network administrator and reinstall the device. - If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
 Check all cabling and reinstall the device.

-Possible IP address conflict with another device on the same subnet The static IP address in the Axis device is used before the DHCP server sets a dynamic address.
+Possible IP address conflict with another device on the same subnet

+The static IP address in the Axis device is used before the DHCP server sets a dynamic address.
 This means that if the same default static IP address is also used by another device, there may be problems accessing the device.

-The device cannot be access ed from a browser Cannot log in When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
+The device cannot be accessed from a browser

+Cannot log in When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
 You may need to manually type http or https in the browser's address field.
 If the password for the user root is lost, the device must be reset to the factory default settings.
-See Reset to factory default settings on page 28.
+See Reset to factory default settings on page 27.
 The IP address has been changed by DHCP IP addresses obtained from a DHCP server are dynamic and may change.
 If the IP address has been changed, use AXIS IP Utility or AXIS Device Manager to locate the device on the network.
 Identify the device using its model or serial number, or by the DNS name (if the name has been configured).
 If required, a static IP address can be assigned manually.
 For instructions, go to axis.com/support.

-Certificate error when using IEEE 802.1X For authentication to work properly, the date and time settings in the Axis device must be synchronized with an NTP server.
-Go to Settings > System > Date and time.
-IEEE 802.1X The device is accessible loca
+The device is accessible locally but not externally